-1. Do you, or your child is attending the program, have any of the symptoms below:
+1. Does the attendee have any new onset (or worsening) of any of the symptoms below: CIRCLE ONE

-Fever YES NO
+• Fever YES NO

-Cough YES NO
+• Cough YES NO

 Shortness of Breath/Difficulty Breathing YES NO

+Runny nose YES NO

 Sore throat YES NO

 • Chills YES NO

 Painful swallowing YES NO

-Runny nose/Nasal Congestion YES NO
+Nasal Congestion YES NO

 Feeling unwell/Fatigued YES NO

 Nausea/Vomiting/Diarrhea YES NO

 Unexplained loss of appetite YES NO

 Loss of sense of taste or smell YES NO

 Muscle/Joint aches YES NO

 Headache YES NO

 Conjunctivitis (Pink Eye) YES NO

-2. Have you, or anyone in your household, travelled outside of Canada in the last 14 days?
+2. Has the attendee travelled outside of Canada in the last 14 days?
 YES NO

-3. Have you or your children attending the program had close unprotected contact (face-to-face contact within 2 metres) with someone who is ill with a cough and/or fever?
+3. Has the attendee had close contact with a confirmed case of COVID-19 in the last 14 days?
 YES NO

-4. Have you or anyone in your household been in close unprotected contact in the last 14 days with someone who is being investigated or confirmed to be a case of COVID-19?
+4. Has the attendee had close contact with a symptomatic close contact of a confirmed case of CIVID-19 in the last 14 days?
+YES NO